-In regards to DMAS, MCO health plans provide pharmacological management, including prescription and review of medication, when performed with psychotherapy services.
+As it pertains to DMAS, MCO health plans provide pharmacological management, including prescription and review of medication, when performed with psychotherapy services.
 Health plans have established drug utilization review (DUR) boards that comply with the DUR program standards as described in section 1927(g) of the Social Security Act and 42 CFR 456, subpart K, including prospective DUR, retrospective DUR, educational program, and the DUR board.
 Health plans, as well as the fee-for-service delivery system, require service authorization for atypical and typical antipsychotics prescribed to all members under the age of eighteen.

-DMAS contracts with an EQRO, which conducts (as an optional external quality review (EQR) task under the Centers for Medicare & Medicaid Services (CMS) Medicaid guidelines) an annual focused study that provides quantitative information about children and adolescents placed in foster care and receiving medical services through Medicaid managed-care service delivery.
+As mentioned previously, DMAS contracts with an EQRO, which conducts (as an optional external quality review (EQR) task under the Centers for Medicare & Medicaid Services (CMS) Medicaid guidelines) an annual focused study that provides quantitative information about children and adolescents placed in foster care and receiving medical services through Medicaid managed-care service delivery.
 The study includes specific indicators addressing utilization of antipsychotic medications, children's receipt of follow-up care following hospitalization for mental illness, and the prevalence of children prescribed antidepressant medications or medications for ADHD.
-The "Overall Study Indicator Results for Foster Children and the Non-Foster Comparison Group" chart above outlines the results of this study.
+The "Healthcare Utilization Study Indicator Results for Children in Foster Care and Controls" chart above outlines the results of this study.

-Specifically in regards to the guidance included in ACYF-CB-PI-20-02, Virginia's psychotropic medication protocols includes the following:
+Specifically, the guidance included in ACYF-CB-PI-20-02, Virginia's psychotropic medication protocols includes the following: